plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 ### Can _set_ have lists as elements?

 **Answer:**: No, a set in Python cannot have lists as elements.
-Sets are designed to store unique and immutable elements.
-Since lists are mutable (meaning their contents can be changed after they are created), they cannot be used as elements in a set.
+Sets are designed <ins> to store unique and immutable elements. </ins> Since lists are mutable (meaning their contents can be changed after they are created), they cannot be used as elements in a set.

 </details>